Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

     print(responses)
     return "Success"
 ```

-Votes can be sent to the `/response` endpoint in JSON format.
-An example of this can be seen below.
+Votes are accepted in the following JSON format.

 ```json
 {